countable-web/open-source-corporation/hr/WORK_REQUEST_INSTRUCTIONS.md

 # Delivery Workflow Documentation (for Clients)

+This process is designed to help us do great work for you, as transparently as possible.
+If at any point you sense something's not working or not right for you, don't hesitate to [tell us](mailto:everyone@countable.ca) and we'll improve it!

 If you're a visual person, process diagram [here](https://docs.google.com/drawings/d/1UkPeGGzKYWkCsZpkwWB_UJ3JjWJcoT4t8qSU8A0tsy4/edit?usp=sharing).

 ## Submitting Work Requests to Countable